yusefmosiah/choir-scales/docs/Context.md

 The immediate next steps, as outlined in the blueprint, focus on:

 1. Enhancing Solana Wallet Authentication
-2. Further integrating Qdrant for Data Storage
+2. Optimizing Qdrant Integration for Data Storage
 3. Enhancing the Chorus AI System
 4. Redesigning the User Interface and Enhancing UX
    - Implement chat thread tabs in left sidebar